-The Digital Single Market Strategy is built on three pillars:
+The DSM Strategy was built on three pillars:

 - Access: better access for consumers and businesses to digital goods and services across Europe;

 - Environment: creating the right conditions and a level playing field for digital networks and innovative services to flourish;

 - Economy & Society: maximising the growth potential of the digital economy.